Quick Answer

 | Closed-cell foam | Simplicity, durability, or backup layering | Firmer sleep feel and awkward carry | Sleep quality drops from firmness/bulk carry friction | Sleepers who already know they need more cushion | Current dimensions, carry method, stack compatibility |

-One practical filter before checkout: verify that your source is real product evidence.
-In this source sweep, one result was listing-style metadata dated January 8, 2025, and another was a "Luxury Hotel Results" page, not pad-tech evidence.
+One practical filter before checkout: verify that a page is real product evidence.
+Listing-style metadata dated January 8, 2025 and an unrelated "Luxury Hotel Results" page are not pad-tech evidence.

 If this sounds like you: